BioPAX/paxtoolsr/README.md

 ### Dependencies
 #### Windows (tested on Windows 8)

 [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) needs to be installed.
 NOTE: If using a 64-bit system, make sure to install (or re-install) the 64-bit version.
+Otherwise, you may encounter an [rJava issue with JAVA_HOME](http://www.r-statistics.com/2012/08/how-to-load-the-rjava-package-after-the-error-java_home-cannot-be-determined-from-the-registry/).

 #### OS X (tested on Mavericks OSX 10.9)